Abzraja/smart-gallery/README.md

 ### Issues Experienced

-Huge undertaking.
+The project was a huge undertaking.
 Almost everything used is new to the me and I only have limited experience of writing JavaScript code.

 * React - Had to figure out how to install it and get to know it's structure.
-* React app didn't respond in real time to changes in the code - Originally had the project set up in the Windows file system.
-Had to deploy in the Ubuntu file system and not Windows, then it started working correctly.
+* React app didn't respond in real time to changes in the code because I had the project set up in the Windows file system.
+Once set up in the Ubuntu file system, it started working correctly.
 * Amplify - Had to learn how to use it - referred to documentation and videos.
 * Amplify react library - needed to find out which library I needed to install to integrate with with React.
 * How to setup user login and authentication using AWS Cognito.